oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_InferenceOptimizations_AMX_BF16_INT8/README.md

 ## Purpose

-The Intel® Extension for PyTorch* gives users the ability to speed up inference on Intel® Xeon Scalable processors with lower precision data formats and specialized computer instructions.
-The bfloat16 (BF16) data format uses half the bit width of floating-point-32 (FP32), lowering the amount of memory needed and execution time to process.
+The Intel® Extension for PyTorch* allows you to speed up inference on Intel® Xeon Scalable processors with lower precision data formats and specialized computer instructions.
+The bfloat16 (BF16) data format uses half the bit width of floating-point-32 (FP32), which lessens the amount of memory needed and execution time to process.
 Likewise, the integer8 (INT8) data format uses half the bit width of BF16.
-You should notice performance optimization with the AMX instruction set when compared to VNNI.
+You should notice performance optimization with the AMX instruction set when compared to Vector Neural Network Instructions (VNNI).

 ## Prerequisites